netless-io/window-manager/docs/app-context.md

 - **context.addMagixEventListener(event, listener)**

-   It is triggered when receiving messages from other clients (when other clients call 'context.dispatchMagixEvent()`)
+   It is triggered when receiving messages from other clients (when other clients call `context.dispatchMagixEvent()`)

    Returns: `() => void` a disposer function.